Luos-io/Pyluos/README.md

 ### Connecting

-Connecting to your robot is really easy.
+Connecting to your device is really easy.
 It actually takes only two lines of code.

 #### On WiFi